kubepack/kubepack/docs/concepts/how/jsonnet-support.md

 Pack support jsonnet.
 Pack [publisher](/docs/concepts/how/publisher.md) can write kubernetes resource's definition in jsonnet format.

-Then dependant users can require that repository via [manifest.yaml](/docs/concepts/how/manifest.md) and simply `$ pack dep` command.
+Then dependant users can require that repository via [manifest.yaml](/docs/concepts/how/manifest.md) and simply `$ kubectl plugin pack dep` command.

 This will bring all the dependencies in `_vendor` folder.
 Remainder, publisher's repository may contains jsonnet file, but it'll appear in kubernetes resource's yaml format under user's `_vendor` folder.